Skip to main content

 • calcium stones, the most common type of stone

-• struvite stones, usually caused by an infection, like a urine infection
+• struvite stones, usually caused by an infection, such as a urinary tract infection (UTI)

 • uric acid stones, usually caused by a large amount of acid in your pee